-Download your FREE eBook: “A Guide to HAVS Risk Assessment”
+Download your FREE eBook: “Your guide to conducting a Hand Arm Vibration Risk Assessment”

 What is a risk assessment, when to recognise the need to carry one out, the consequences of not doing so, and what constitutes a good risk assessment?

 Repeated exposure to vibration from operating power tools can lead to a condition known as hand arm vibration syndrome (HAVS).
-It is colloquially known as vibration white finger because of the visible effects of damage to blood vessels, damage which is irreversible and very debilitating.
+HAVS is a collective term given to debilitating disorders of the blood vessels, joints, and connective tissues of the hand and lower arm.
+Once HAVS damage is done, it is permanent and irreversible, however it’s preventable.
 Unlike noise, which often accompanies vibration, there is no PPE.
 A careful risk assessment needs to be undertaken and appropriate control measures implemented.

 What is a risk assessment?

-The process or method of the management of the health and safety risks that have the potential of causing injury, illness or harm to people in your workplace.
+The process or method of evaluating health and safety risks that have the potential of causing injury, illness or harm to people in your workplace.

 A complimentary guide is available for download that provides the following information: